-Below is example code where the getLocalExecutorStats() method and the getCompletedTaskCount method from LocalExecutorStats get the number of completed operations of the executor service.
+Below is an example code where the getLocalExecutorStats() method and the getCompletedTaskCount method from LocalExecutorStats get the number of completed operations of the executor service.

-Below is the list of metrics that you can access via the LocalExecutorStats object.
+The following are some of the metrics that you can access via the 'LocalExecutorStats' object.